gentrexha/gentrexha.github.io/_posts/2019-09-20-gender-equality-academia-kosovo.markdown

 And to say the least, the numbers are shocking.
 There's a 32.45% overall female % of academic staff average in Kosovo, ranging from 45.25% at College AAB and down to 11.52% at College Fama.
 On the other hand, a fact which is really interesting, is that the overall school enrollment of female students in Kosovo is 52.32% a trend, placing Kosovo's tertiary female % school enrollment in the **top 10** of the world according to [The World University Rankings](https://twitter.com/phil_baty/status/655304957827092481)!

+I mean obviously there are plenty of female students, but the data doesn't tell us why the higher they go up the academic ladder, the lower the number of female employees.

 Source: [Kosovo Agency of Statistics](http://ask.rks-gov.net/en/kosovo-agency-of-statistics)

 Tools: Python, R & plotly